ktagilbert/rookie-dev/pending posts/2015-12-3-Content-rules.markdown

 - Your freelance writers know next to nothing about your company.
 On top of that, they are being paid to write not research.
 To them, it doesn't make sense to waste their time reading your examples or memorizing the company voice if they are only going to be getting $20 to write a flawless blog post at the end of the day.

 - Writing is harder than you think it is.
 There's a reason English, Journalism, and Creative Writing are whole fields of study.
 Professional writers have most likely spent four years in post-secondary classes learning about grammar, being quizzed on various style guides, formatting papers just right, and being critiqued on sentence structure and word choice.
 They have also read everything put in front of them from articles by Gloria Steinem to novels and plays by Chaucer, Melville, Hawthorne, Tolstoy, Shakespeare, Austen, you name it!!
 Some have even taken the GRE.
-Meaning, they have been tasked with identifying the author and year of publication for canonized excerpts of writing!
-Can you do that?

-But now, they are being tasked with writing for you and they are finding that your task is much more difficult than the ones they had in school. **It is more difficult because they are either not being given clear instructions OR are not being given enough time or money to give you what you are looking for.**
+But now, they are being tasked with writing for you and they are finding that your task is much more difficult than the ones they had in school. **It is more difficult because they are either not being given clear instructions OR they are not being given enough time or money to give you what you are looking for.**

 I can tell you from personal experience that each article I write for a client or franchise takes me around 4 hours to create.
 Even after four hours, my managers tell me to slow down at work so that I don't miss any mistakes.
 Each time, I notice that around the 3rd article I edit, I stop caring.
 The same goes for when I'm the one copy editing these articles.
 Around the 10th time I read the same repeated phrase it's almost as if I lose the ability to read carefully.
 My mind goes numb instead and I effectively become useless to my manager and my company.
-The process just breaks down and at the end of it all I as the writer have only earned about $20-$30 for my time.
+The process just breaks down and at the end of it all writers only earn about $20-$30 their time my time.

 #### Here's the thing: your content is SUPER important.